mariusc/apple-sdk/README.md

 ### *RelayrTransmitter*

 An instance representing a *Transmitter*.
 A transmitter is one of the basic Relayr entities.
-A transmitter, contrary to a device, does not gather data but is only used to *relay* the data from the devices to the Relayr cloud platform.
+A transmitter, contrary to a device, does not gather data but is only used to *relay* the data from the devices to the relayr cloud platform.
 The transmitter is also used to authenticate the different devices that transmit data via it.

 In the case of the Relayr WunderBar, the transmitter is the Master Module in the Cloud Platform scenario (data being sent from the sensors by the Master Module to the Relayr cloud over MQTT/SSL).
 In the future case of direct connection an app running on your phone could serve as a transmitter.

 ```objective-c